Graceland Cemetery: 19th century operations

+20th century

+Graceland's attractive parklike appearance and elaborate burial monuments made it a popular site.
+Visitation became so large, that in the early 20th century its operators grew concerned that it had turned too popular as a recreation grounds, to the detriment of its character as a cemetery.
+For a period, it instituted a policy in which open admission to the grounds was only permitted on Sundays and holidays, with the remaining dates seeing access limited to ticket holders.
+Graceland's popularity as a pleasure grounds declined in subsequent decades, however, as public attitude moved away from seeing cemeteries as appropriate sites for leisure.
+At the same time, the condition of the cemetery began to suffer from neglect.

+21st century

+In the early 21st century, attention was turned to repair the cemetery and restore much of its 19th-century landscape.
 Graceland Cemetery was added to the National Register of Historic Places on January 18, 2001.

+In 2020, the cemetery's landscape was damaged in a derecho (severe windstorm) that uprooted 50 mature trees.
+The cemetery was closed for several weeks thereafter to clean up the damage.
+Young trees were planted to replace the mature trees that were lost.

 Geography

 Graceland Cemetery is an example of a rural cemetery, which is a style of cemetery characterized by landscaped natural areas.
 The concept of the rural cemetery emerged in the early 19th century as a response to overcrowding and poor maintenance in existing cemeteries in Europe.

 In the 19th century, a train to the north suburbs occupied the eastern edge of the cemetery, where the Chicago "L" train now runs.
 The line was also used to carry mourners to funerals, in specially rented funeral cars.
 As a result, there was an entry through the east wall, which has since been closed.
 When founded, the cemetery was well outside the city limits of Chicago.
 After the Great Chicago Fire in 1871, Lincoln Park, which had been the city's cemetery, was deconsecrated and some of the bodies were reinterred to Graceland Cemetery.

 The edge of the pond around Daniel Burnham's burial island was once lined with broken headstones and coping transported from Lincoln Park.
 Lincoln Park was redeveloped as a recreational area.
 A single mausoleum remains, the "Couch tomb", containing the remains of Ira Couch.
 The Couch Tomb is probably the oldest extant structure in the city, everything else having been destroyed by the Great Chicago Fire.

 The cemetery's walls are topped off with wrought iron spear point fencing.